(br)=brush (ts)=Tropical Storm

 1878 Oct 23rd from the south 90mph hurricane hits just west with a press of 28.78 eye made landfall at Cape Fear and moved north across Richmond and Washington DC.Ship A.S Davis sinks in hurricane 19 men lost.Huge surge through Chesapeake region & along Delmarva shore with highest tides since 1821.

 1879 August 18th 105mph from the SSW the eye passed about 30 miles east of Norfolk.
 Tide in Norfolk 7.77 ft at Low tide.
 Average 5-minute wind speed at Cape Henry was 76 mph with estimated gusts to 100 mph.
 Fastest 1 minute at Norfolk was 72 mph and the pressure reached 29.26 inches 1894 Oct 10th,75mph from the SSW passes just east.
 1899 Aug 18th,90mph from the S.E passes just east before turning away from Norfolk.
-1955 August 13th,Hurricane Connie still a hurricane with 80mph winds (hurdat) while weakening moving north.
+1933 Aug 23rd 75mph weakening to tropical storm from the SSE (hurdat2) 1955 August 13th,Hurricane Connie still a hurricane with 80mph winds (hurdat) while weakening moving north.

 1960 September 12 ,110mph- DONNA.
 Fastest I minute wind speed was 73mph at Norfolk Airport, 80 mph at Cape Henry and estimated 138 mph at Chesapeake Light , 3 deaths.